 1. Fill in an application form and send it to Kiwa (application form is located on the right side);

-2. Kiwa sends a quotation, which is at the same time a concept-agreement, drawn up according to the requirements of the guideline;
+2. Kiwa sends a quotation according to the requirements in the guideline, which is at the same time a concept-agreement;

-Important aspects of the initial audit (steps 3 and 4) include:
+Important aspects of the initial audit (step 4) include:

-The periodic audits aim at the maintenance of the management system, in order to maintain confidence that the producer is still able to manufacture products that meet the certification requirements.
+The periodic audits (step 7) are intended for the maintenance of the certificate and certification scheme.
+They aim at the maintenance of the management system and production proces, in order to maintain confidence that the producer is still able to manufacture products that meet the certification requirements.
 The periodic audits include functional and hygienic tests of the certified products.
-The audit frequency varies from product group to product group: in general, two to four times per year.
+The audit frequency varies from product group to product group: in general, 2 to 4 times per year.

 Conditions for the certification process are stated in the Kiwa Regulations for Product Certification and the General Terms and Conditions of Kiwa for the performance of orders.